 - Boarding: No

-- Extracurricular activities are offered: Sports, music, performing arts, creative workshops, STEM and academic workshops, outdoor education week, global opportunities, and more.
+- Extracurricular activities include a wide range of sports, music, performing arts, creative workshops, STEM and academic workshops, the Duke of Edinburgh’s Award, global opportunities, and more.

 Northern Beaches Christian School Open Days & Tours